francisphamsd/crime-data-exploration/README.md

 ## 🚀 Future Scope <a name = "future_scope"></a>

-We will visualize this csv data file in Tableau
+We will visualize this CSV data file in Tableau

 ## 🏁 Getting Started <a name = "getting_started"></a>